-It is important to note that the data in this area plan is current as of [Adoption date of GPA No. 1122] March 23, 2010.
+It is important to note that the data in this area plan is current as of October 7, 2003 March 23, 2010.
 Any General Plan amendments approved subsequent to that date are not reflected in this area plan and must be supported by their own environmental documentation.
 A process for incorporating any applicable portion of these amendments into this area plan is part of the General Plan Implementation Program.